gregtwallace/certwarden.com/README.md

 Your entire PKI at your fingertips.

 ## Website Source
-This is the sourcecode for the Cert Warden (formerly LeGo CertHub) website: https://www.certwarden.com/
+This is the sourcecode for the Cert Warden website: https://www.certwarden.com/